bartol/bartol.dev/notes/sysadmin/cli/git.md

 ## Plugin

-create executable file `git-<script-name>` and add it to shell path
+create executable file `git-<plugin-name>` and add it to shell path

 run plugin: